khasizadaj/hangman/README.md

 - providing words with different difficulty levels
 - different points for normal words (1) and custom words (2 pts)
 - chance to get 3 hints during one game
+- ask how many rounds players want to play
+- prompt for providing hint when 2 chances are left

 <hr>